dokku/dokku/docs/deployment/remote-commands.md

 Dokku commands can be run over SSH.
 Anywhere you would run `dokku <command>`, just run `ssh -t dokku@dokku.me <command>` The `-t` is used to request a pty.
 It is highly recommended to do so.
-To avoid the need to type the `-t` option each time, simply create/modify a section in the `.ssh/config` on the client side, as follows:
+To avoid the need to type the `-t` option each time, create/modify a section in the `.ssh/config` on the client side, as follows:

 ```ini
 Host dokku.me